Will Estate Planning Checklist

 2. List of assets

-When taking Will instructions, a full list of your assets and liabilities will be required.
-This is to ascertain your inheritance tax position and can affect what type of Will you have and gifts that are made in it.
-It is important to plan for these assets and understand how different assets pass dependant on whether they are jointly or solely owned.
+A full list of your assets and liabilities will be required at the initial meeting.
+This is to ascertain your inheritance tax position, and it can affect what type of Will you have and gifts that may be made.

 3. Decide on your executors

 You can appoint up to 4 executors and you can also have replacement executors.
 Take time to think who you may wish to appoint.
-It can be an onerous duty on some and if there is any potential conflict, it may be prudent to appoint an independent person such as a solicitor.
-When taking your Will instructions, full names and addresses will be needed for your appointed executors.
+You may also consider appointing independent professional executors.

 4. Guardians